- Reduces costs of public clouds by up to 20%

 After using Xi Beam and gaining an additional 15-20% cost saving from our AWS Cloud, I saw that all tools to improve cloud performance are not the same.
 Optimization is taken care of and with real-time threat detection, we have greater control over our policies.Bharath Kumar, Senior Director of Engineering and Chief Architect, Pramata Corporation

 Founded in 2005, Pramata, headquartered in California, USA, helps B2B companies maximize their install base revenue streams.
-The company extracts and transforms data from its customers’ contractual agreements and orders, spreads across billing, CRM, and CPQ systems using purpose-built technologies and an expert managed services team.
+The company extracts and transforms data from its customers’ contractual agreements and orders, spread across billing, CRM, and CPQ systems using purpose-built technologies and an expert managed services team.
 It then provides actionable insights and up-to-date information to its customers so they can retain and grow their customer relationships.

 Both Pramata’s internal systems and customer-facing software-as-a-service products run on Amazon Web Services (AWS).
 To match business growth, the size of the AWS environment has grown and today contains hundreds of AWS EC2 Reserved Instances (RI) and Spot Instances (SI) running multiple AWS services, including Amazon RDS, Amazon S3, Amazon SageMaker.
 The environment runs across two regions in North America.
 Separate Pramata teams manage the internal-facing and customer-facing AWS accounts, split into single and multi-tenant environments.
 Over time the number of EC2 instances—which are a mix of sizes—is expected to more than double.